red-star25/Flutter-Boilerplate-GetX/README.md

 3- ui — Contains all the ui of your project, contains sub directory for each screen.

+4- di — This directory contains locators for the services and repositories which are used in the project.

-4- util — Contains the utilities/common functions of your application.
+5- util — Contains the utilities/common functions of your application.

-5- main.dart - This is the starting point of the application.
+6- main.dart - This is the starting point of the application.
 All the application level configurations are defined in this file i.e, theme, routes, title, orientation etc.
 ```

 ---